Jethet/wiki-hh/Git-GitHub-Terminal/gitCommands.md

 * git switch main
 * git merge new-feature

+Merging is done most easily in the GitHub interface.
+The Current Change is the change in the branch you are currently on.
+The Incoming Change is the change that is in the branch you want to merge into.
+This could be the master branch, and if you want to merge your branch into master you will see the difference with the master branch as Incoming Change.

 Safely **merging** a branch: go onto the branch you want merge into, then merge in your chosen branch using the following command:
 `git merge branch-name --no-commit --no-ff`
 (the --no-commit does not automatically commit the branch after merging and --no-ff does not fast forward the branch you're merging into).